-Assessing your emotional reserve through your feeling archetype is empowering.
-When you are confronted with a challenge, you do not have to be childish and let an unloving archetypal program run the show.
-Instead, you can be authentic.
-You can engage your free will and choose the loving archetype that will most appropriately deal with each situation in an adult and competent way.
+Knowing our subconscious archetype is empowering.
+When we are confronted with a challenge, we do not have to be childish and let an unloving archetypal program run things.
+Instead, we consider the input that our subconscious is bringing to our attention through our feelings, and then we engage our free will through the loving archetype that will most appropriately deal with and resolve the situation.